exhibitions + displays

 Event Details

-Eligibility: This exhibition is open to all grade 11 and 12 Essex County secondary students only (grades 9 and 10 students not eligible) in the following categories:
+This exhibition is open to all grade 11 and 12 Essex County secondary students only (grades 9 and 10 students not eligible.)

 1. Painting (Acrylic, Oil, Watercolour, etc.)